 - The Race Director(s) reserve the right to amend the race rules at any time prior to the start of the competition

-- Tents will be available to rent (on a first come first served basis while supplies last) for $15 per day.
+- Tents will be available to rent (on a first come first served basis while supplies last, no mattresses/sleeping bags or other equipment is provided in this offer) for $15 per day.
 Each athlete is required to set up and pack their own tent.
 A $50 fee will be required if the staff will be asked to set up/pack the tent.

 - Participation at Icarus is granted on an individual basis without possibly of transfer to other athletes or for future editions.